New facial recognition tech at US airport leads to first arrest

-He was brought for questioning and a search revealed his real ID -- from the Republic of Congo -- in his shoe.
-His name hasn't been revealed, since he's being investigated and faces criminal prosecution.
+He was questioned, and a search revealed his real ID -- from the Republic of Congo -- in his shoe.

+The US Attorney's Office decided against prosecuting the man and he left the US on Wednesday night, the CBP said Friday.
+His name wasn't released.

-"Terrorists and criminals continually look for creative methods to enter the US including using stolen genuine documents," said Casey Durst, director of the CBP's Baltimore Field Office.
+"Terrorists and criminals continually look for creative methods to enter the US including using stolen genuine documents," Casey Durst, director of the CBP's Baltimore office, said in a statement.
 "The new facial recognition technology virtually eliminates the ability for someone to use a genuine document that was issued to someone else."

-CBS News saw a demonstration of the tech at Dulles during a pilot program in 2015 and Orlando International Airport became the first to implement the program in June.
+CBS News saw a demonstration of the tech at Dulles during a pilot program in 2015, and the Orlando International Airport became the first to implement the program in June.

 There are now 14 "early adopter" airports using the facial recognition system to screen arriving international passengers, according to the CBP.
 The agency said it's assessing whether it could be part of a future process in which travelers use biometrics instead of physical boarding passes or IDs to get through security.